mwan0906/tic-tac-toe/README.md

 Third commit - Implemented the loading screen when the API is being called for logging in or for waiting for the opponent, added hover activity for squares, and more concise rendering.

 Fourth commit - Moved the logic for changing the board state to board.js, because that makes more sense than square.js.
 From the beginning, I did not want squares to communicate with each other.
 Instead, interactions should go through the board itself.

+Fifth commit - Adjacent squares are now highlighted when hovering over a square.
+This comes from setting the board state and checking as each square is rendered if it matches the row or column.